CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module APP.3.6 DNS server.md

 #### APP.3.6.M18 Extended coverage of zone transfers

 To achieve a higher level of protection, zone transfers can be secured via transaction signatures (TSIG).
 TSIG defines symmetric keys on the primary DNS server and the secondary DNS server (s).
 When a zone transfer is started, TSIG generates a hash message authentication code (HMAC) from the binary data of the request using the symmetric key and a hash function.
 The HMAC will be attached to the request.
 The Secondary DNS server, which also knows the key, calculates the HMAC independently.
 If the number of received and calculated HMACs is the same, the zone transfer will be carried out, otherwise it will be rejected.
-This method also protects against IP spoofing, in contrast to IP address-based security.
+This method also protects against IP spoofing, in contrast to IP address-based protection.
 However, with TSIG, it should be noted that not every DNS server product has this feature.
 There may also be manufacturer-specific deviations in the respective implementation.

 #### APP.3.6.M19 Disposal of DNS servers